Tokyo Babylon: Reception

-The OVAs were the subject of positive response thanks to its animation, which has been called "stunning" though critics were divided on its dark images.
+The OVAs were the subject of positive response thanks to its animation, which has been called "stunning".
+Furthermore, reviewers had positive opinions with its dark images.
 They have been recommended to X fans for Subaru's appearances as well as to female viewers.
-Although the story has been described as "nothing complex" or "ingenious," it has been praised for its focus on horror even though the violent imagery may bother viewers.
+The story of the OVAs were described as "complex", and has been praised for its focus on horror even though the violent imagery may bother viewers.